BT YouView - What's it all about?

 - Gets expensive when extra channels and services are added

-- BT Infinity is required for various extras, and a download speed of at least 3Mb is needed for basic on demand services
+- BT Superfast Fibre (formerly known as BT Infinity) is required for various extras, and a download speed of at least 3Mb is needed for basic on demand services

 - …and BT Sport requires at least 6.5Mb download speed to watch it live (though you can still watch online or via the app)